Causal inference for the expected number of recurrent events in the presence of a terminal event: Three Key Identities

+In this section, we state three identities that are important to deriving many of the results in this paper.
+Two of these are stated and proved in \citet{baer2025survival}, along with some important background information; we restate those here without proof.
+A third identity, important to the recurrent event problem considered in this paper, is proved as part of Lemma \ref{lem:rr-lems}.

 Let $X \in (0, \tau]$ and $\Delta\in\{0,1\}$ be arbitrary numbers (or random variables) that need not be related in any way.
 Let $K$ be right-continuous, have locally bounded variation on any finite interval, and satisfy $K(0)=1$ and $K(u) \neq 0$ for all $u \in (0,\tau],$ where $\tau < \infty.$ Here, $K$ is an arbitrary function that is not necessarily the survival function of some potential censoring time.
-Although we denote domains of integration as extending to $\infty$, they formally stop at $\tau$ due to the assumptions.
+Below, we consider domains of integration as extending to $\infty;$ however, this is for convenience only, as each stop at $\tau < \infty$ due to the assumptions imposed.

 Define

 note this is the cumulative hazard for censoring when $K$ is the censoring survival function.
 Define

 where $Y^{\dagger}(u) = I(X > u, \Delta=1 \text{ or } X \geq u, \Delta=0).$